Bartholomey/the_lake_redoubt/julija/13_chapter_thirteen.md

 Strangely enough, life without Julija would probably mean certain death.

-**84**
+**83**

 She left because the summoning spell has a very limited duration by design.
 Had my body and mind been exposed to her sun for a week, I would have surely died.
 Tomorrow’s visit, Wednesday’s visit, is scheduled from late afternoon to Thursday evening.

-**85**
+**84**

 *The angel says that I’m guarding something.*

-My answer: “I don’t understand.
+Me: “I don’t understand.
 What am I supposed to guard?
 I know that she is a threshold.
 Even if I fly far, far away, she will always lurk beneath me.
 She wants me dead because, unlike me, she sees the world as it is, without any filters.

 *The angel alludes to abuse.*

-My answer: “I was never abused as a child.”
+Me: “I was never abused as a child.”

 *The void angel suddenly vanishes into thin air, and from the distance I hear a new, different voice: “So, this is a matter of survival.
 The grey, cold, and symmetrical world was too much for you to bear.”*

-My answer: “Symmetrical?
+Me: “Symmetrical?
 Our world is not even a sphere: it’s a spheroid.
 Its orbit is not perfect.
 The whole universe is asymmetrical and imperfect.
 I don't understand your obsession with symmetry.
 I agree with the first part.
 All those walls of mine are meant to protect my core, my dignity from the world I am forced to live in and dislike.
 To die unspoiled.
 To stay myself.
 To keep bad influences away.
 The violation was the result of the too emotional me living in a world that I deemed too cold and grey.

-**86**
+**85**

 Honestly, I am so guarded either from my wounds or myself, that sometimes even the regular me can’t see the truth behind the thick armour I’ve been constructing since my childhood.
 I remember that years ago, during one night, the armour became transparent, and I was able to peer into the truth, but I forgot what it was.
 So many years of following my private protocols; it’s as if I’m trying to turn myself into a machine.

-**87**
+**86**

 “So, have we met?”
 Silence.
 I start walking in a random direction, asking in a slightly loud voice, “Void angel, void angel, where are you?